 The itinerary we chose began and ended in Amsterdam, with 7 days accommodations on the barge Jelmar.
 This boat was described as a “comfort plus” barge – a step up from a basic accommodation but far from luxury.
 Our group of 16 occupied the whole barge.

-The Jelmar was staffed by the captain, first mate/cook, and our guide.
+The Jelmar’s staff includes the captain, first mate/cook, and our cycling guide.
 Our room was basic: two bunks, a tiny closet, a private bath, and a transom window which opened.
 We quickly learned that it was best if one person waited up on deck while the other showered, as there was little room for two people moving around the room at the same time!
 Note: on the Jelmar, access to the sleeping quarters involve descending steep, narrow stairs – basically a ladder.

 The canal barge trip differs from other cruises in that the barge travels during the day, while we cycle, and docks in a different town every night.
 This was great as it allowed us to head out on foot after dinner for a drink, shopping, or just a walk through town.
 It was also fun for us to realize that every mile we traveled was on our bikes!
 No speeding to a new port while we slept, as happens on cruise ships.